 Introducing the Cerro Quitasol Hike

-In Spanish, “cerro” means “hill” and “quitasol” literally means “sun-removing.”
-I guess it was named by people whose days ended every time the sun set behind it every evening.
+This post's about the Cerro Quitasol hike in Medellín.
+What's Cerro Quitasol?
+Well in Spanish, “cerro” means “hill” and “quitasol” literally means “sun-removing.”
+Perhaps it was named by people whose days ended every time the sun set behind it every evening.
 That’d make sense.

 But when it comes to this hike, “Quitasol” makes no sense at all.